MASILab/PreQual/README.md

 Intensity normalize images after preprocessing by maximizing the intra-mask intensity-histogram intersections between the averaged b0s of the scans.
 If this option is on, these histograms before and after postnormalization will be reported in the output PDF.

 Note: This option was intended for testing and is left for posterity.
-It is not recommended at this time.
+It is not recommended at this time and will be deprecated.

 Default = off